-Like most surgeries, LASIK typically requires some follow-up care to help with healing and discomfort that may be experienced after the procedure.
-Luckily, a pocket-sized bottle of eye drops is typically all you need to find post-surgery relief.
+Like most surgeries, LASIK (laser-assisted in situ keratomileusis) typically requires some follow-up care to help with healing and discomfort that may be experienced after the procedure.
+Luckily, a pocket-sized bottle of lubricating eye drops can be helpful to find relief from postoperative dry eye symptoms.

-Artificial tears are a LASIK patient’s best friend during recovery, as dry eye is one of the most common side effects experienced.
+Artificial tears are often considered a LASIK patient’s “best friend” during recovery, as dry eye is one of the most common side effects experienced.
 But which eye drops should you use after LASIK and how long can you expect to use them?

-Below, we provide a complete guide to using eye drops after LASIK to make it easy for you to keep your eyes hydrated and healthy after vision surgery.
+Below, we provide a complete guide to using eye drops after LASIK to help you keep your eyes hydrated after vision surgery.

 Can I use artificial tears after LASIK?